buildpacks/docs/content/docs/reference/config/builder-config.md

     A set of buildpack references.
 Each buildpack reference specified has the following fields:

     - **`id`** _(string, required)_\
-      The identifier of a buildpack from the configuration's top-level `buildpacks` list.
-Buildpacks with the same ID may appear in multiple groups at once but never in the same group.
+      The identifier of a buildpack from the configuration's top-level `buildpacks` list. `Buildpacks` with the same ID may appear in multiple groups at once but never in the same group.

     - **`version`** _(string, optional, default: inferred)_\
       The version of the buildpack being referred to.
 This field may be omitted if exactly one version of the buildpack
-      occurs in either the top-level `buildpacks` list or those buildpacks' dependencies.
+      occurs in either the top-level `buildpacks` list or or in the dependencies of those `buildpacks`.

     - **`optional`** _(boolean, optional, default: `false`)_\
       Whether this buildpack is optional during detection.